If you’re still smoking joints and blunts you’re doing 2019 wrong!

 Herbal Vaporizers are designed to heat your vaporizers to a temperature where only the terpenes and cannabinoids will evaporate and be inhaled.
 The nasty toxins are left in the oven and can be discarded when finished!

-In the long run, vaporizers will save you money too!
+In the long run, vaping will save you money too!

 The temperatures in joint or blunt are hot enough to destroy cannabinoids.
 Up to 10-20% of cannabis of any joint is burned away in between hits before you have a chance to inhale them.

 NORML, the pro-cannabis organization, have discovered that smoking results in only 25% of THC being ingested compared to 45% when vaping.
-Vaporizers are a no-brainer!
+Both Dry Herb Vaporizers and THC Vape Juice is a no-brainer!

 One of the easiest ways to ingest cannabis is through cannabis-infused food and drink.